yamisama/AFDesignLoad/doc/source/file_format.rst

 to the container signature, with only the last byte differing, so we can assume that this is not just one large uint32_t.

+The last byte seems to indicate the file type, with 0x41 indicating the main container format.

 Version
 ~~~~~~~